 The CEO of the Pokemon Company Tsunekazu Ishihara recently spoke to Bloomberg about planned and upcoming features for Pokemon GO.
 Niantic has a very long way to go before the game fulfills its full potential, Pokemon trading and trainer battles included.

-“We’ve only accomplished 10 per cent of what Pokemon and Niantic are trying to do, so going forward we will have to include fundamental Pokemon experiences such as Pokemon trading and peer-to-peer battles, and other possibilities," Tsunekazu Ishihara told Bloomberg in a recent interview .
+“We’ve only accomplished 10 per cent of what Pokemon and Niantic are trying to do, so going forward we will have to include fundamental Pokemon experiences such as Pokemon trading and peer-to-peer battles, and other possibilities," Tsunekazu Ishihara told Bloomberg in a recent .

 It was more than clear that Pokemon GO was a broken game when it released in July of 2016.
 A simplified, broken and unfinished reskin of Niantic's previous title - Ingress.

-If you think that calling Pokemon GO a Ingress reskin is unfair or inaccurate, then go and have a look at Ingress and what Pokemon GO looked like on launch.
+If you think that calling Pokemon GO a Ingress reskin is unfair or inaccurate, then go and at Ingress and what Pokemon GO looked like on launch.
 But at the time, nobody cared - because it was the closest anyone has ever managed to approach bringing the dream of being an actual Pokemon trainer into the real world.